Qowaiv/qowaiv-validation/README.md

 The `RequiredValidation` validates that a required property has a set value.
 If specified, an unknown value can be seen as a set value, by default it is not.

+It also support being conditional required via `RequiredWhen`.

 ``` C#
 public class CustomValidator : AbstractValidator<Model>
 {